bluecube/robomower2/path-planning.markdown

 Additionally we also want to discourage paths that would use [low wheel speed]({{ site.baseurl }}/motor-control.html#moral-of-the-story).

+*In its present state this part doesn't work as great as I would like it to, and will probably be rewritten sooner or later.*

 ## State

 Robot state is represented by its position, orientation, velocity, acceleration